-New housing development of over 1ha in Flood Risk Zone 1 will need to demonstrate it has a site-specific flood risk assessment, which shows that the risk of flooding from all sources both on and off the site is minimised and managed effectively.
+Proposals must be in conformity with national policy and guidance with regard to flood risk and demonstrate that the risk of flooding from all sources both on and off the site is minimised and managed effectively.

-All housing developments will be required to ensure that, as a minimum, there is no net increase in surface water run-off.
+Due to the history of flooding in parts of the Parish all housing developments will be required to ensure that, as a minimum, there is no net increase in surface water run-off.
 Priority should be given to incorporating Sustainable Drainage Systems (SuDS) to manage surface water drainage, unless it is proven that SuDS are not appropriate.

-Unless any of the measures below can be demonstrated to be unnecessary, applicants for planning permission should show how their proposals:
+Unless any of the measures below can be demonstrated to be unnecessary, proposals should: